angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 }
 ```

-Brainfuck, by design, ignores any invalid command (considering these comments) so code written with this extra debugging command will just be ignored by other interpreters[^4].
+Brainfuck, by design, ignores any invalid command, considering these comments, so code written with this extra debugging command will just be ignored by other interpreters[^4].

-### Some Basic Algorithms
+### Basic Algorithms

-Before embarking on making a full featured language, I had to learn a bit of Brainfuck, my knowledge before this project of Brainfuck programming was basically nil.
-So my first step was to try and learn some basic algorithms[^5].
+Before embarking on making a full featured language I had to learn a bit more of brainfuck.
+My knowledge of this language before this project was pitiful, other than making interpreters.
+So my first step was to learn some basic algorithms[^5].

 **Reset Byte**
-One of the most basic algorithms with some utility is resetting a byte:
+Arguably, the most basic algorithm with some utility is resetting a byte:

 ```brainfuck
 [-]
 ```

 This algorithm will loop while decrementing the current byte until it is zero, at which point it will get out of the loop.
-This is particularly useful, because brainfuck doesn't have a mechanism of setting the bytes to a certain value (except for input (`,`)), it needs to be done by incrementing (`+`) so being able to reset a byte is necessary to reuse memory bytes.
+This is particularly useful, because brainfuck doesn't have a mechanism of setting bytes to a certain value (except when using input: `,`).
+This needs to be done by incrementing `+` or decrementing `-`, so being able to reset a byte is necessary to reuse memory bytes.

-For example, setting a position to 3, regardless of current value:
+For example, setting a byte to 3, regardless of the value it had before:

 ```brainfuck
 [-]+++
 ```

 **Move Byte**

-Moving bytes is the basis of most other algorithms, in this case, we want to go from the following memory setup:
+Moving bytes is the base of most other algorithms, in this case, we want to go move the value in position 0:

 |  0  |  1  |  2  |  3  | ... |
 | :-: | :-: | :-: | :-: | :-: |
 | 48  |  0  |  0  |  0  | ... |
 |  ^  |     |     |     |     |

-To
+To position 2:

 |  0  |  1  |  2  |  3  | ... |
 | :-: | :-: | :-: | :-: | :-: |